Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 .. image:: /images/getting_started/tutorial_basic_content_management/5.png

 When you change the property data type, the set of the fields on this tab is changed too.
-You can add your own data types and specify their properties (as well as the client-side editors that are used to edit them) in the :ref:`data types <data-types>` section.
+You can add your own :ref:`data types <data-types>` and specify their properties (as well as the client-side editors that are used to edit them).
 For the properties that have short values we can set the :guilabel:`Is property visible in list` checkbox, so that properties will be displayed in the object list (we will see that later).
 Now click the :guilabel:`Save` button again, our member is created.